Panky-codes/panky-codes.github.io/about.md

 title: About
 permalink: /about/
 ---
 Welcome to my blog.
-I am an electrical power engineer turned software developer currently living in the Netherlands.
+I am an electrical power engineer turned software developer currently living in Denmark.
 I love to explore new things.
 Currently my interests are in the following area (it might change in the future ;) ):
+- Operating systems
-- Embedded software development
+- Embedded systems
-- C++
+- C and C++
-- Python
-- Code analyzers
 - Vim
 - Self-improvement